romaonthego/REActivityViewController/README.md

 ![Screenshot of REActivityViewController](https://github.com/romaonthego/REActivityViewController/raw/master/Screenshot.png "REActivityViewController Screenshot")

 All activites are compatible with iOS 5.0.
+Out of the box activities include:

 * Facebook
 * Twitter